 Succulent wreaths will become overgrown and lose their compact form over time.
 Learn how to take them back to their original form!

 Some of you will remember the succulent wreath I made early last year.
 I’ve since had some questions on what to do with the wreath after it has grown for a while.
-I also have a post about caring for a succulent wreath, but this will cover how to update or maintain the wreath once it gets a little over grown.
+This post will teach you how to care for your wreath and how to update or maintain the wreath once it gets a little over grown.

 Last year I also made a wreath that we ended up giving to my sister-in-law.
 I didn’t get around to doing a post about it so I thought it would be perfect to use here!
 We visited them in July and I was able to trim the wreath for her and put it all back together.
 It was a lot of fun and the wreath is doing really well!
 So, first off, here is the wreath just after I made it: